Inklingo

 verbA1general

-Use 'gustar' to express a general liking or preference for something, often translated literally as 'to be pleasing to'.
+Use 'gustar' to express a general liking or preference for something, where the thing itself is pleasing to you, rather than you actively enjoying it in the moment.

 A smiling child holds a bright red apple, showing clear enjoyment and preference for the fruit.